DeveloperBastian/BastianPlugin/README.md

 Repository for channel https://www.youtube.com/@bastiandev/videos

 ## Installation
-*	Check out this repository and copy the whole "Bastian" fodler to \your Lyra Game\Plugins\GameFeatures\
+*	Check out this repository and copy the whole "Bastian" folder to \your Lyra Game\Plugins\GameFeatures\
 *	Set the default map in the project settings to "M_DemoPlane"
 *	Add the "Text 3D" plugin, restart
 *	Open Project Settings and change "Loading Screen Widget" to your customiazed version - "W_BA_LoadingScreenHost" in my example